iberisoft/CloudScale/README.md

 The device publishes the global position value.
 Payload is a JSON object:
 * `latitude`: latitude part of the current position; it varies from -90 to 90.
 * `longitude`: longitude part of the current position; it varies from -180 to 180.

+### cloud/scale/id/global_position/get

+An application publishes this message to force the device to publish the global position value via `cloud/scale/id/global_position` message.

 ## Connections